unixorn/zsh-quickstart-kit/Readme.md

 All operations aborted.
 ```

 Per @jefheaton, this is caused when trying to replace an existing `.zshrc` file.
 He fixed it by closing `~` in Finder so Finder wouldn't create a `.DS_Store` file, deleting the existing `.DS_Store`, and then removing the old `.zshrc`.
-You may have to rename it first if ZSH is keeping the file open, then deleting it after closing all your Terminal/iTerm 2 windows.
+You may have to rename it first if ZSH is keeping the file open, then delete it after closing all your Terminal/iTerm 2 windows.

 ### _arguments:comparguments:325: can only be called from completion function